BeMoBIL/bemobil-pipeline/README.md

 ***

-For a quick start, we recommend you to have a look at the following scripts in the root directory of the pipeline.
+For a quick start, we recommend you to have a look at the following scripts in the `examples` directory of the pipeline.

     example_bemobil_config.m
     example_bemobil_import_xdf2bids.m